andrewraw/hello-world/README.md

 Just a repository
 Hi,

- All people who look for a desyined place in the exo-care of earth.
+ All people who look for a designed place in the exo-care of earth.
 Dont fight for things, let thing come to you, whatever comes to you.
  # Errors

  nitwi@DESKTOP-AKUBDQB MINGW64 /d/Andrew/Android (master)